Araceli, Palawan

 The municipality covers roughly the northern half of Dumaran Island.
 Cuyono is the principal language of the area.

 Etymology

 The town's Catholic parish is Nuestra Señora de Araceli, a Spanish term that can be translated to "Our Lady of Altar of the Sky" (from ara, meaning altar; and celi, meaning sky).

 History

+Spanish era

+During Spanish times, Araceli was formerly known as Dumaran.

+World War II

+In October 1944, Japanese forces landed on Araceli.
+Guerrilla forces retreated to the mountains and established fortifications with tunnels and barbed wires to resist the invading force.
+These guerrillas were led by Guerrilla Mayor Louis Dawson and Vice Mayor Donato Negosa.
+In February 1945 however, Japanese forces evacuated to concentrate their forces into mainland Palawan to prepare for the defense against the American landing.

+Modern era

-Araceli was formerly known as Dumaran until it was renamed on June 15, 1954.
+Dumaran was renamed Araceli on June 15, 1954.
 In 1961, barrios Dumaran, Bacao, Bohol, Calasag, and San Juan were excised from Araceli to form part of the new municipality of Dumaran, effective upon the election of its new municipal officials later that year.

 Geography

 Barangays

 Araceli is politically subdivided into 15 barangays.
 Each barangay consists of puroks and some have sitios.